otapliger/blkid/README.md

 ### blkid.partition(path)

-Returns a promise for an object with the info for the specified partition
+Returns a promise for an array containing a specific partition

 * *path* - the path to the partition

+### blkid.fs(type)

+Returns a promise for an array of partitions with a specific type of filesystem

+* *type* - the type of filesystem

 ## LICENSE